Jordan property for automorphism groups of compact spaces in Fujiki's class $C$

-\begin{theorem} Let $X$ be a connected complex manifold and let $Z$ be a compact complex subspace in Fujiki's class $\mathcal{C}$.
+\begin{theorem} Let $X$ be a connected complex manifold and let $Z$ be a non-empty compact complex subspace in Fujiki's class $\mathcal{C}$.
 Then the automorphism group $\Aut(X, Z)$ of all biholomorphic automorphisms of $X$ preserving $Z$ is strongly Jordan. \end{theorem}

-The following result is immediately obtained by taking an equivariant projective resolution to reduce to the smooth case and then applying Theorem 1.1 with $Z=X$.
-In particular, it answers the question for the Moishezons by Prokhorov and Shramov, who proved the case of Moishezon threefolds by using a quite different method (cf.~\cite{PS19}).
+The following result is immediately obtained by taking an equivariant resolution to reduce to the smooth case and then applying Theorem 1.1 with $Z=X$.
+In particular, it answers the question for the Moishezon manifolds by Prokhorov and Shramov, who proved the case of Moishezon threefolds by using a quite different method (cf.~\cite{PS19}).

 \begin{corollary} Let $X$ be a reduced compact complex space.
 Then $\Aut(X)$ is strongly Jordan in the following cases (where (1) is a special case of (2)):

 \begin{enumerate} \item $X$ is Moishezon, i.e., $X$ is bimeromorphic to a projective variety. \item $X$ is in Fujiki's class $\mathcal{C}$, i.e., $X$ is the meromorphic image of a compact K\"ahler manifold. \end{enumerate} \end{corollary}